 UN World Food Programme (WFP) Chief David Beasley was quick to jump into the replies, clarifying that the original headline was somewhat inaccurate, as the money would not technically solve world hunger but instead go a long way toward “prevent(ing) geopolitical instability, mass migration and save 42 million people on the brink of starvation.”
 While Beasley pushed for Musk to agree to meet in person to discuss the terms of the ‘agreement’, Musk insisted that Beasley break down the spending plan in what he must have felt was a more appropriate setting to conduct a several billion-dollar philanthropic arrangement; right there in the Twitter thread.
 After a few days when communication seemed to go blank from Musk’s end, Beasley and the WFP put their cards on the table and released a full breakdown of how the money ($6.6 billion USD to be precise) would be distributed.
 The plan would cover around 42 million in 43 countries with low ‘food security’ ratings, primarily in Africa but also in certain regions of Asia, Latin America and the Caribbean.
 The money would be put towards, among other things, food delivery and distribution, cash and food vouchers in countries with functioning market systems and establishing and maintaining voucher programmes in countries where they do not currently exist.

-As of right now, Musk is yet to acknowledge the report and it remains unclear whether he is satisfied with the delineation of where his money would be going (or, for what it’s worth, whether he had any intention of following through in the first place).
+As of right now, Elon Musk is yet to acknowledge the report and it remains unclear whether he is satisfied with the delineation of where his money would be going (or, for what it’s worth, whether he had any intention of following through in the first place).
 Despite that, it will be interesting to see whether this interaction prompts Musk to ease back on the firing off the tweets where his wallet is at stake or alternatively, whether the story is not yet finished and the billionaire is simply biding his time before ‘putting his money where his keyboard is’.
 Either way, I doubt this will be the last time the new King of Twitter Controversy has us all talking.